sawyerwatts/Checklists/common.md

 *A Philosophy of Software Design* by John Ousterhout is a seminal in this section as it is the best work I've encountered that discusses complexity and modularity in depth.

+*Simple Made Easy* by Rich Hickey is great too.

 Simplicity and modularity exist at all granularities, thus everything can be evaluated in terms of simplicity and modularity/abstraction of its interface (comprised of its syntax and its documentation).
 Cognative load is managed via information and information dependency management via